firesidefiction/firesidefiction.github.io/_posts/2019-11-26-female-computer-wanted-apply-within.md

 _Navigation complete_, the Google Navigator beeps.
 Dell flips open her phone and taps the WhatsApp icon to read the job ad again:

-**FEMALE COMPUTER WANTED, APPLY WITHIN
+>FEMALE COMPUTER WANTED, APPLY WITHIN

-Chybuz Cyber Café (3C) is currently in need of a female computer for urgent administrative duties.
+>Chybuz Cyber Café (3C) is currently in need of a female computer for urgent administrative duties.

-Qualifications:
+>Qualifications:

-1. 100% recycled plastic (Metal junks need not apply.
-Although exceptions will be made for applicants with metalloid circuit boards and minor metal fittings)
+>1— 100% recycled plastic (Metal junks need not apply.
+Although exceptions will be made for applicants with metalloid circu boards and minor metal fittings)

-2. Full 360° flexibility.
+>2— Full 360° flexibility.

-3. Attractive features (Pimped ride kinda attractive but still looks professional.)
+>3— Attractive features (Pimped ride kinda attractive but still looks professional.)

-Payment: 1500 Buzas per daily gig.**
+>Payment: 1500 Buzas per daily gig.

 She does not need an OS analysis to see the reasons Yasmine thinks that the ad is problematic.
 There is the glaring sexual objectification, the willful exclusion of robot models with metal exteriors, and the use of _Female Computer_ to refer to female robots.
 No matter the number of robo-positive campaigns organized by Town Council, most humans cannot stop themselves from using the slur.
 Yasmine says it is their last resort to invalidate the existence and autonomy of robots. _They call us computers, thinking it will trick our minds to think they still own us._